hunterkepley/UNRAY-Lua/README.md

 function getInformation()
     name = "testItem"
-    functions = {"testAll", "testSome", "testNone", "testRemoval", "testPlaceholder"}
+    functionName = "test"
     numReturns = 0
-    imageBounds = {0, 96, 15, 105}
+    imageBounds = "0, 96, 15, 105"
-    return name, functions, numReurns, imageBounds end
+    return name, functionName, numReturns, imageBounds end

-function testAll(playerHealth, playerEnergy, gunFirespeed) -- With all parameters
+-- With all parameters

+function test(playerHealth, playerEnergy, gunFirespeed)
     print(playerHealth)
 end

-function testSome(playerHealth, playerEnergy) -- Without some parameters
+-- Without some parameters

+function test(playerHealth, playerEnergy)
     print(playerEnergy)
 end

-function testNone() -- Without any parameters
+-- Without any parameters

+function test()
     print("No parameters!")
 end

-function testRemoval(gunFirespeed) -- Will not properly!
+-- Will not properly!

+function test(gunFirespeed)
     print(gunFirespeed)
 end

-function testPlaceholder(_, _, gunFirespeed) -- A solution to the above problem
+-- A solution to the above problem

+function test(_, _, gunFirespeed)
     print(gunFirespeed)
 end
 ```

 *Functions are simple and you can pretty much do whatever you want*

-**Make sure to return either a number or a string, in most cases, strings are preferred**